 There is a $199 evaluation fee associated with the qualification, payable upon submitting your portfolio.
 If this cost is a barrier for you, consider including this activity within a grant application for professional development support – or apply to Inspiring Communities for one of our five scholarships available.

 WHAT SUPPORT CAN I EXPECT?

-This is a self-directed learning process, but we highly recommend you join an Inspiring Communities CONNECT – Community of Practice – an online, facilitated group to work alongside others completing this EduBit.
-If there is sufficient interest, Inspiring Communities will support a dedicated EduBit CONNECT group.
+This is a self-directed learning process, but we highly recommend you join a free Inspiring Communities online, facilitated learning group to work alongside others completing this qualification.